-committee will report all contributions and reimbursement biect to state or local contribution limits. nts as required by law.
-An independent expenditure is n ot Name of Committee: со MMITTEE ID # New Ventures, Inc. 00 012453 STREET ADDRESS CITY · · 345 Stone Way Sacramento STATE ZIP CODE E-MAIL TELEPHONE NUMBER СА 95826 Ann@LALNPA C.web (916)333-3333 .
-Candidate or Measures: his committee has reported an independent expenditure The reporting of an independent expenditure may occur a Code Sections 84204 and 85500.)
-NAME OF CANDIDATE (First/Last) OR BALLOT MEASURE SUPPORT OPPOSE OFFICE SOUGHT OR HELD/ BALLOT NO./LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE John Hardy Mayor Los Angeles 5/21/20XX NAME OF CANDIDATE (First/Last) OR BALLOT MEASURE SUPPORT OPPOSE OFFICE SOUGHT OR HELD/ BALLOT NO./LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE NAME OF CANDIDATE (First/Last) OR BALLOT MEASURE SUPPORT OPPOSE OFFICE SOUGHT OR HELD/ BALLOT NO./LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE NAME OF CANDIDATE (First/Last) OR BALLOT MEASURE SUPPORT OPPOSE OFFICE SOUGHT OR HELD/ BALLOT NO./LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE Verification: I have not received any unreported contributions or reim reporting period with the candidate or the opponent of the subject of the expenditure, or with the agents of the cand under the laws of the State of California that the following ne candidate who lidate or the oppo is the subject of the expenditure, with onent of the candidate or the state mea the proponent or the opponent of the state measure that is the signature Required) Printer Name (Name of Principal Offi CCT) Signed or n (Date) (month, day, year) (Check One): 📝 Principal Officer 🗌 Candidat e/Officeholder State Ballot Measure Proponer nt
+This verification form identifies the individual responsible for ensuring that a campaign committee's independent expenditures were not coordinated with the listed candidate (or the opponent) or measure committee and that the CALIFORNIA 46 FORM bject to state or local contribution limits. ts as requ ineu by aw.
+An independent expenditure is no Name of Committee: NAME OF RECIPIENT COMMITTEE, ENTITY OR INDIVIDUAL COMMITTEE ID # ŧ New Ventures, Inc. 0012453 STREET ADDRESS CITY 345 Stone Way Sacramento STATE ZIP COD E E-MAIL TELEPHON E NUMBER CA 95826 3 Ann@LALNPA C.web (916 333-3333 .
+Candidate or Measures: his committee has reported an independent expenditure The reporting of an independent expenditure may occur a Code Sections 84204 and 85500.) fter this f orm is fil ed if an independent expenditure is m nade before the 90 day, 24-hou ir reporting perio d of Government NAME OF CANDIDATE (First/Last) OR BALLOT MEASURE SUPPORT OPPOSE OFFICE SOUGHT OR HELD/ BALLOT NO./LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE John Hardy ✓ Mayor Los Angeles 5/21/20XX NAME OF CANDIDATE (First/Last) OR BALLOT MEASURE SUPPORT OPPOSE OFFICE SOUGHT OR HELD/ BALLOT NO./LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE NAME OF CANDIDATE (First/Last) OR BALLOT MEASURE SUPPORT OPPOSE OFFICE SOUGHT OR HELD/ BALLOT NO./LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE NAME OF CANDIDATE (First/Last) OR BALLOT MEASURE SUPPORT OPPOSE OFFICE SOUGHT OR HELD/ BALLOT NO./LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE have not received any unreported contributions or reimbursements to make these independent expenditures.
+I have not coordinated any expenditure made during this reporting period with the candidate or the opponent of the candidate who is the subject of the expenditure, with the proponent or the opponent of the state measure that is the subject of the expenditure, or with the agents of the candidate or the opponent of the candidate or the state measure proponent or opponent.
+I certify under penalty of perjury under the laws of the State of California that the following is true and correct.